 For example, children who eat vegetarian or vegan food will suffer severe iron and calcium deficiency.
 And what if the child often eats fast food, convenience food and processed food, or always likes to drink a lot of carbonated drinks?

-For picky eaters or children with chronic diseases such as asthma or digestive diseases, the nutritional needs should also be paid close attention to.
+For picky eaters or children with chronic diseases such as respiratory illness or digestive diseases, the nutritional needs should also be paid close attention to.
 In the long run, these children may need other more attractive healthy foods to provide the vitamins they need.

 Vitamin A: A fat-soluble vitamin that is essential for children’s vision.
 At the same time, it can improve children’s immunity, have an antibacterial effect, and can ensure that children’s young gums, respiratory tract and urinary tract remain moist.